socleeds/projects-nde/README.md

 # Final-Year Project Ideas

-Ideas for undergraduate final-year projects in the School of Computing.
+Ideas for undergraduate final-year projects with me in the School of Computing.

+Click on a filename (``nde01.md``, etc) for details of a specific project.